 Couples balancing work, money and care: exploring the shifting landscape under Universal Credit

-This ESRC project examines the ways couples with children make decisions about work, care & household finances in relation to changes under Universal Credit.
+This ESRC project examined the ways couples make decisions about work, care & household finances in relation to changes under Universal Credit.

-The aim of this ESRC-funded research is to examine the ways in which couples with children make decisions about work and care and manage their household finances in the context of this new policy landscape.
-The project will:
+The aim of this ESRC-funded research was to examine the ways in which couples with and without children make decisions about work and care and manage their household finances in the context of claiming Universal Credit.
+This involved:

-- Collect new, qualitative longitudinal data on work/care decisions; intra-household financial management and distribution; and gender roles and relations in couple families with dependent children.
+- Collecting new, qualitative longitudinal data on work/care decisions; intra-household financial management and distribution; and gender roles and relations in couple families with dependent children.

-- Contribute to the literature on employment and care decision-making processes, gender, and strategies for paid and unpaid work and budgeting in low-income households.
+- Contributing to the literature on employment and care decision-making processes, gender, and strategies for paid and unpaid work and budgeting in low-income households.